kinkofer/PokemonAPI/README.md

 Use the `PokemonAPI` class to access web API classes organized by categories found on pokeapi.co (Berries, Pokemon, Games, etc.).

 ### Response
-All web API functions are duplicated to support two methods of receiving the response:

-- Escaping closures (completion handlers) with type `Result`
-- Async functions to support the async/await pattern (iOS 15, macOS 12, watchOS 8, tvOS 15)

-Success values from these functions contain a custom class decoded from the JSON response.
-The error value is custom enum type `HTTPError`.
+All web API functions support the async/await pattern (iOS 15, macOS 12, watchOS 8, tvOS 15).
+Success values contain a Sendable struct decoded from the JSON response.
+The thrown exception is a custom Error enum type `HTTPError`.

 ### Resources